-The AAS degree in 3D graphics technology introduces concepts related to three dimensional (3D) graphics, and teaches students the creative and technical skills required to produce 3D graphics, 3D prints, environmental renderings that range from artistic to photorealistic in quality, and 3D models used in multimedia and animation.
+The associate in applied science (AAS) degree in 3D graphics technology introduces concepts related to three dimensional (3D) graphics, and teaches you the creative and technical skills required to produce 3D graphics, 3D prints, environmental renderings that range from artistic to photorealistic in quality, and 3D models used in multimedia and animation.
 A combination of traditional design skills and digital design techniques are taught, along with the representation of concepts of time, motion, and lighting principles.
-This program prepares students for one of two options: entering the 3D graphics industry after graduation or continuing their studies in the 3D digital design BFA program offered by the College of Art and Design.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+This program prepares you for one of two options: entering the 3D graphics industry after graduation or continuing your studies in the 3D digital design BFA program offered by RIT’s College of Art and Design.
+This program is available for qualified deaf and hard of hearing students.

-The program's curriculum prepares and trains students for entry-level employment in the 3D graphics industry.
-The 3D graphics technology program covers the artistic and technical sides of the industry, with a specific focus on the modeling, animation, and visualization processes in 3D graphics.
-Students acquire the creative and technical skills required to create 3D graphics, 3D printouts, environmental visualization graphics, and 3D models used in multimedia and animation.
+The program's curriculum prepares and trains you for entry-level employment in the 3D graphics industry.
+The 3D graphics technology program, offered by RIT's National Technical Institute for the Deaf, covers the artistic and technical sides of the industry, with a specific focus on the modeling, animation, and visualization processes in 3D graphics.
+You acquire the creative and technical skills required to create 3D graphics, 3D printouts, environmental visualization graphics, and 3D models used in multimedia and animation.

-The program also requires students to acquire skills in traditional media drawing and painting, as well as in animation, modeling, 3D printing, and reading and understanding design plans and blueprints.
-Students acquire computer-based skills in 2D and 3D graphics software.
-In addition, students learn skills related to project management and teamwork.
+The program also requires you to acquire skills in traditional media drawing and painting, as well as in animation, modeling, 3D printing, and reading and understanding design plans and blueprints.
+You acquire computer-based skills in 2D and 3D graphics software.
+In addition, you’ll learn skills related to project management and teamwork.

-The Capstone course (N3DG-270) offered in the final semester provides students with an opportunity to utilize their skills on an applied skill-focused project that is completed with advice and guidance of faculty from the visual communications studies department.
-The structure of the Capstone course is that of a self-directed, semester-long project that is completed either on an individual basis or as part of a team-based project.
+The capstone course offered in the final semester provides you with an opportunity to utilize your skills on an applied skill-focused project that is completed with advice and guidance of faculty from the visual communications studies department.
+The structure of the capstone course is that of a self-directed, semester-long project that is completed either on an individual basis or as part of a team-based project.

-All students gain real work experience through one term of required cooperative education employment.
-They also complete a required portfolio workshop course in which they refine and complete their portfolio as needed for application to the BFA program in 3D digital design in the College of Art and Design, or for an employment search.
+You gain real work experience through one term of required cooperative education employment.
+You also complete a required portfolio workshop course in which you refine and complete your portfolio as needed for application to the BFA program in 3D digital design in RIT’s College of Art and Design, or for an employment search.

 Education in STEM (science, technology, engineering, math) careers is a major emphasis for students, parents, and counselors as they consider which college programs match students' interests and aptitudes.
 Funding for STEM career preparation is often a driving factor.
 The NTID 3D graphics technology program is a STEM career program.
 3D graphics is listed in the technology/computer science STEM disciplines.
 3D graphics and production for 3D printing, print media, and digital media cannot happen without immersion in computer technology.